survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 # Minifying

-Since webpack 4, the production output gets minified using UglifyJS by default.
-That said, it's good to understand the technique and further possibilities.
+Since webpack 4, the production output gets minified using [terser](https://www.npmjs.com/package/terser) by default.
+Terser is an ES2015+ compatible JavaScript-minifier.
+Compared to UglifyJS, the earlier standard for many projects, it's a future oriented option.
+There was a fork of UglifyJS, *uglify-es*, but as it's not maintained anymore, terser was born as an independent fork.

+Althouogh webpack 4 minifies the output by default, it's good to understand how to customize the behavior should you want to adjust it further or replace the minifier.

 ## Minifying JavaScript